MillenniumMachines/millenniummachines.github.io/docs/long-john/bom/sourcing_and_print_guide.md

 ## Kits

+The toolsetter is available as part of the Milo kit from LDO, but may also be available separately - contact your local LDO reseller for details.

-Currently, there are no approved kits available, but fear not - the toolsetter uses easily obtainable parts and you can find a full list of them below!
+Alternatively, the toolsetter uses easily obtainable parts and you can find a full list of them below!

 <!-- Should update that there is in-fact an LDO kit available at several retailers. -->